 Plant-based memory foam is made by partially replacing petroleum with plant-derived oils.
 These mattresses have an open-cell structure to enhance breathability, and the presence of natural plant-derived oils makes it cooler compared to traditional memory foam mattresses.
 The addition of plant-derived oils prevents off-gassing that is commonly seen in memory foam mattresses.

-Off-gassing refers to the release of gas, chemicals, and Volatile Organic Compounds (VOCs) into the air from cleaning products, flame retardants, and other building construction materials.
+Off-gassing refers to the release of gas, chemicals, and Volatile Organic Compounds (VOCs) into the air from cleaning products, mattress flame retardants, and other building construction materials.
 This is the familiar smell of chemicals that you might experience in a newly painted room, a new mattress, sofa, or car.
 The addition of plant-derived oils diminishes chemical use in these plant-derived memory foam mattresses, so they have little to almost no off-gassing.

 Copper- and Graphite-Infused Memory Foam